apigee/apigee-remote-service-envoy/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: New report
+name: New bug report
-about: File an issue to help improve the product
+about: File an bug or support request
-title: 'Issue report'
+title: 'Bug report'
 labels: ''
 assignees: ''